NSU Art Museum

 Also on display will be striking new portraits of famed Turkish jeweler Sevan Bıçakçı, financier and art patron Lesley Goldwasser, and entrepreneur Benjamin Harris Milstein.

 NSU Art Museum recently acquired two photographs by Iké Udé for its permanent collection.

-Iké Udé currently lives and works in New York City.
-Udé was the founder and publisher of aRUDE magazine, a quarterly devoted to art, culture, style and fashion, and the author of Style File: The World’s Most Elegantly Dressed, a comprehensive monograph released by Harper Collins.
-A style icon, he was selected as one of Vanity Fair’s 2009, 2012, and 2015 International Best Dressed Originals.
+Iké Udé’s work has been featured in numerous solo and group exhibitions and is included in the permanent collections of the Solomon R. Guggenheim Museum, NY, the Smithsonian American Art Museum, Washington, D.C., RISD Museum, Providence, RI, and Sheldon Museum, Lincoln, Nebraska.
+His writings on fashion and art have appeared in many publications worldwide.
+Udé was the founder and publisher of aRUDE magazine, a quarterly devoted to art, culture, style and fashion, and he is the author of Style File: The World’s Most Elegantly Dressed (Harper Collins).
+A style icon, he was three times named as one of Vanity Fair’s International Best Dressed Originals.

 Additional support for the exhibition is provided by The Betsy Hotel, Miami Beach.